Richard Langton Baker

+Richard Langton Baker (May 15, 1870 – January 3, 1951) was a Canadian politician.

+Early life

+Richard Langton Baker was born on May 15, 1870, in Strathroy, Ontario, Canada, to Sarah Helena (née Wheaton) and Richard Baker.
+His paternal grandparents were of Yorkshire descent and his maternal grandparents were of United Empire Loyalist descent.
+At the age of 15, Baker swept floors at a store in Strathroy.

+Career

-Richard Langton Baker (May 14, 1870 – January 3, 1951) was a Canadian politician.
-Born in Strathroy, Ontario, Canada, Baker was elected to the House of Commons of Canada in 1925 as a Member of the historical Conservative Party in the riding of Toronto Northeast.
+Baker established the Richard L. Baker Company in 1897 and served as its president.
+He was elected to the House of Commons of Canada in 1925 as a Member of the historical Conservative Party in the riding of Toronto Northeast.
 He was defeated in the same riding in 1926, but, won again in 1930.
 He was elected in the riding of Eglinton in 1935 and defeated in 1940 as a member of the National Government coalition.